larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 ### Task 4: Configure the OsTicket Web App

-1. Using the Azure portal, locate and browse to the new Web App.
+1. Using the Azure portal, locate and browse to the new Web App

-2. Configure the Connection string of the new Web App to connect to the MySQL osticket database on the PaaS Service.
+2. Configure the Connection string of the new Web App to connect to the MySQL osticket database on the PaaS Service

 3. Using your browser and connect to <https://github.com/opsgility/osTicket>.
 This is a public repo for the OsTicket software.
 Sign in to your GitHub account or create a new one.
 Next, Fork the repo to your personal account.